cpske/ISP/code-quality/index.md

 title: Code Quality
 ---

-Writing and maintaining high quality code is perhaps a developer's most important responsibility.
+Writing and maintaining high quality code is one of the developer's most important responsibilities.

 It is easy to neglect code quality when working under a deadline, fixing bugs, or adding a new feature.
 Over time the code becomes